opencontrol/compliance-masonry/pkg/lib/components/README.md

 ### Editing The Interface

 1. Change the interface(s) inside of [interfaces](versions/base/component.go).
-1. Change the implementations for all the component versions (located in `versions`) to accomodate the interface changes.
+1. Change the implementations for all the component versions (located in `versions`) to accommodate the interface changes.

 For details on the component scheams, consult [the schemas repository](https://github.com/opencontrol/schemas)